hackclub/hackclub/workshops/login_auth/README.md

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)

-In the console section, you'll see all your FIREBASE projects and here you will see `Add Project` card, So click on it to create a project.
+In the console section, you'll see all your Firebase projects and here you will see `Add Project` card, So click on it to create a project.

 ![Create project](https://cloud-nfiwmg8kh.vercel.app/3.png)

-Here you have to give a name to your FIREBASE project as I am giving `Login-auth`.
+Here you have to give a name to your Firebase project as I am giving `Login-auth`.

 After giving a wonderful name to your project just click on continue to proceed further.

 ![Analytics page](https://cloud-pva80oxrl.vercel.app/4.png)

-Here is a step where you can use GOOGLE Analytics for you project but in these workshop you don't need it, So simply disable it.
+Here is a step where you can use Google Analytics for you project but in these workshop you don't need it, So simply disable it.

 ![Project created](https://cloud-3swaas1pn.vercel.app/5.png)

 Now here you'll see `Your new project is ready`.

-Hooray!🎉 you just created a new FIREBASE project.
+Hooray!🎉 you just created a new Firebase project.

-### Connecting FIREBASE to your webpage 🔗 -
+### Connecting Firebase to your webpage 🔗 -

-After successfully creating FIREBASE project you will see your project console.
+After successfully creating Firebase project you will see your project console.

-At project console's landing page you will see `Get started by adding FIREBASE to your app` and below that you will see three options of integrations:
+At project console's landing page you will see `Get started by adding Firebase to your app` and below that you will see three options of integrations:
 1. iOS
 2. Android
 3. </> (this option is for web on which you are working, So click on that).